AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 In regard to previous teams' attempts at reproducing findings at higher flow rates, does this mean that Hurst was able to develop a stable floc blanket or that the past teams were trying to develop a stable flc blanket using Hurst's findings for lower velocities as a starting point?
 </div>

-Swetland (2014) Found that as flocs formed, they would sediment due to their higher density compared to water.
-The flocs must settle faster than the upflow velocity.
+Swetland (2014) Found that as flocs formed, they would settle due to their higher density compared to water.
+In order for particle removal to occur flocs must settle faster than the capture velocity.
 As the flocs concentrated and fell down to the bottom of the tank, a floc blanket formed.
 These findings defined the High Rate Sedimentation teams's understanding of a floc formation, which is a critical step of the AguaClara sedimentation process.

 <div class="alert alert-block alert-danger">
 What does "sediment" mean as a verb in the first sentence?